QubesOS/qubes-doc/managing-os/windows/windows-vm.md

 The VM will shutdown after the installer completes the extraction of Windows installation files.
 It's a good idea to clone the VM now (eg. `qvm-clone win7new win7newbkp1`).
 Then, (re)start the VM with `qvm-start win7new`.

 The second part of Windows' installer should then be able to complete successfully.
-You may then decrease the VM's memory to a more reasonable value:
+You may then perform the following post-install steps:

+Decrease the VM's memory to a more reasonable value (memory balancing on Wingows is unstable so keep `memory` equal to `maxmen`).

 R3.2:
 ~~~
-qvm-prefs -s win7new memory 2000
+qvm-prefs -s win7new memory 2048
-qvm-prefs -s win7new maxmem 2000
+qvm-prefs -s win7new maxmem 2048
 ~~~

 R4.0:
 ~~~
-qvm-prefs win7new memory 2000
+qvm-prefs win7new memory 2048
-qvm-prefs win7new maxmem 2000
+qvm-prefs win7new maxmem 2048
 ~~~

 Revert to the standard VGA adapter :